jaegeste/fem-course/docs/05_elementtypen_ansatzf.en.md

 <?quiz?>
 question: What does the shape function \(\Phi_i(x)\) describe?
-answer: The material properties of the node
+answer: The material properties at the node
 answer: The load at node \(i\)
 answer-correct: The influence of node \(i\) on the total displacement
 content: